 Readers commented on several ways to reduce costs, including buying in bulk, buying bags of broken pieces, or buying larger quantities of nuts and freezing them in sealed bags.
 Some suggested buying from farmers directly.
 Also, if you shop around, you may find that certain nuts are cheaper than others at different times of year.

-• Other sites point out that you can get benefits very similar to nuts by eating seeds, like pumpkin, sesame, or sunflower seeds.
+• Other sites point out that you can get benefits very similar to nuts by eating seeds, like pumpkin, sesame or sunflower seeds.
 If you look at the nutritional content of seeds and nuts on a site like this one, you’ll see that nuts and seeds are very similar.
+You can see a comparison of nine popular nuts here.

 • What about peanuts?
 You may know they aren’t really nuts; they’re legumes.
 But as I wrote here, legumes are great for you, too.
 Peanuts are also considered to be seeds.
 I don’t really see much difference with between peanuts and tree nuts.

-• One thing to note: Some nuts and nut butters are roasted, salted, and processed in other ways.
-Some believe that raw nuts are far better than roasted nuts, which are what is mostly available in stores.
+• Some believe that raw nuts are far better than roasted nuts, which are what is mostly available in stores.

 Holistic health advocate Jared Six wrote,